-Do a container count and make sure you've got enough to hold all of your leftovers.
-If they're not looking their cleanest, get rid of stains by soaking them in a solution of one tablespoon bleach to every one cup of water for two to three hours.
+Do a container count and make sure you’ve got enough to hold all of your leftovers.
+If they’re not looking their cleanest, get rid of stains with a bit of baking soda and vinegar.
 Rinse and wash again before using.

 9. All the decorative things

-Napkin rings, faux pumpkins, your favorite candlesticks, table runners — basically anything you might need for table décor (that may have been sitting in storage for the last year) — will most likely need a good dusting.
+Napkin rings, faux pumpkins, your favorite candlesticks — basically anything you might need for table décor (that may have been sitting in storage for the last year) — will most likely need a good dusting.

 10. The fridge and freezer